mattlianje/etl4s/README.md

 - **From tangled calls to clean graphs**: Raw function composition can obscure the high-level flow of data. etl4s uses a declarative DSL (`~>`, `&`, `&>`) to define pipelines as explicit, type-safe graphs.
 This makes your data flows easy to read, reason about, and modify: like a whiteboard diagram.

+- **Reusable, typed endpoints**: Pipelines are declarative values with clear contracts (`Node[In, Out]`).
+Share them across teams as portable, composable components.

-- **Built-in resilience and parallelism**: Instead of manually writing boilerplate for error handling and concurrency, etl4s provides clean, chainable methods.
+- **Built-in resilience and parallelism**: Instead of manually writing boilerplate for error handling and concurrency, **etl4s** provides clean, chainable methods.
 Add automatic retries with `.withRetry`, handle failures with `.onFailure`, and run tasks in parallel with the `&>` operator, keeping your core logic clean.

 - **Free observability and lineage**: Instrumenting raw functions for monitoring is tedious. **etl4s** offers automatic ThreadLocal tracing (`.unsafeRunTrace`) to inspect the timing, logs, and errors of every step.
 Because pipelines are data structures, you can also attach metadata and automatically generate lineage diagrams—something impossible with plain functions.